ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 ## Ethical Implications

 There are a few ethical issues that need to be addressed within this work involving the security and reliability of the data used to analyze the trends of educational attainment across different groups.
-Additionally, there may be issues related to data collection, as the data only represents attainable and usable samples, as well, as, issues that may arise from the sourcing of the data.
-The source of the data, Integrated Public Use Microdata (IPUMS), harmonizes Current Population Survey (CPS) microdata to include relevant demographic information about individual people and households.
+Additionally, there may be issues related to data collection, as the data only represents attainable and usable samples, as well, as, issues that may arise from the sourcing of the data -- since IPUMS only works with microdata.

 ### Information Accuracy and Data Collection Issues